Business Model Canvas to Lean Canvas to Social Lean Canvas

 As I stared at the Business Model Canvas on my wall, and horrified as to why I was unfamiliar with this iteration, I vaguely remembered bookmarking this page before.
 Clearly, I never went back!

-The Social Lean Canvas
+Changes in The Lean Canvas by Ash Maurya

 Of course!
 I always speak of the Business Model Canvas in terms of Social Entrepreneurship.
 After all, approaching your business model planning from a customer (or constituency) -based approach and working within limited resources is the reality for most dealing with social impact.
 So what do I find?
 The “Social Lean Canvas” is another iteration that attempts to integrate questions specific to Social Entrepreneurship organizations.
 Developed by Rowan Yeoman and Dave Moskovitz, it sure does look interesting!